 The Problem: Without a clear strategy for how the CRM supports business objectives, it becomes a tool in search of a purpose.
 Users don't understand why they should use it, so they don't.

-The Solution: Your CRM strategy should align with your business strategy:
+The Solution: Your CRM strategy should align directly with your business strategy:

-If you're reading this and recognizing your firm in these descriptions, don't despair.
+If you recognize your firm in these descriptions, don't despair.
 CRM underutilization is fixable—and the ROI of fixing it is substantial.
+Here's your step-by-step roadmap:

 Start with an honest assessment of your current state: